School Bus Driver

 Today someone called my company to say my kids were not sitting in the bus.
 I have nothing but problems with these kids and I have wrote up tons of them.
 This year I have 68 kids on my bus and are 3 to a seat.
 I can't get them to sit.

-Asked by Someone called in on me over 9 years ago
+Asked by Someone called in on me about 10 years ago

 What happens when they get written up?
 If you are having a problem with overcrowding, you have a few options.
 The first would be to go to your supervisor.
 They may be able to rearrange and take some of the students off your bus route in order to alleviate the overcrowding issue.
 Most any kid is going to have problems sitting three to a seat, especially if they are older kids.
 A second option is to speak to your supervisor about splitting your route into two runs.
 I service elementary, middle, and high school students on my bus and due to an overcrowding issue I experienced last year, I opted to do an abbreviated first run in order to drop off approximately 20 students to alleviate the need to have most everyone at 3 to a seat.
 I still get done at the same time every day, actually about 5 minutes earlier by simply going to two runs.
 My kids are comfortable and they behave much better because they are not packed in like sardines.